 Credit scores typically factor in the diversity of your credit accounts (such as mortgages, personal loans and credit cards), known as your “credit mix.”
 When lenders consider approving you for credit, they like to know that you’ve handled a variety of debt types responsibly over time.

 Citi Credit Cards that May Help Rebuild Credit

 Credit cards that offer low intro APR on purchases, balance transfers, or both – such as the Citi® Diamond Preferred® Card, Citi Simplicity® Card, and Citi Custom CashSM Card – may be good options to help rebuild your credit.

 Although you must still make minimum payments on time to keep the introductory APR and, for balance transfers, transaction fees can still apply, taking advantage of low or no interest rates for an introductory period can give you more flexibility to start rebuilding your credit.

 How long does it take to rebuild credit?

 The time it takes to rebuild your credit will depend on your current financial situation and your credit history.
-Missing several recent payments, for example, is different than missing a single payment farther back in your payment history.
+Missing several recent payments, for example, is different than having missed a single payment three years ago.

 How can I rebuild my credit fast?